radunh/DevelopingDataProducts/README.md

 1. Provide a longitudinal animated view of the crime rate in USA
 2. Showcase the work as a Shiny App and load on the RStudio Shiny server
-3. Document the work via a Slidify presentation
+3. Document the work via a RStudio Presenter presentation
 4. Push all the work to a Github repo